10% to 20% of Canadian children and youth may develop a mental disorder.

 Has hospital use for mental disorders changed?

 Studies show that the prevalence of mental disorders among children and youth is unchanged over time.
-Between 2006–2007 and 2015–2016, there has been a 56% increase in visits to the emergency department, a 47 % increase in hospitalizations and an 18% decrease in hospitalizations for other conditions.
+Between 2006–2007 and 2017–2018, the change in rate was a 75% increase in visits to the emergency department, a 65 % increase in hospitalizations and a 24% decrease in hospitalizations for other conditions.

 How many youth received medication for mental disorders?